durrantlab/autogrow4/tutorial/TUTORIAL.md

 }
 ```

-Submit in terminal: `python RunAutogrow.py -j /PATH_TO/json_file_with_variable.json`
+Submit in terminal: `python RunAutogrow.py -j
+/PATH_TO/json_file_with_variable.json`

 ### 2. Custom Docking Code ***

 This feature allows the user to incorporate custom python scripts for docking
 ligands.

-Currently AutoGrow4 is configured to dock using Autodock Vina and QuickVina2,
+Currently AutoGrow4 is configured to dock using Autodock Vina and
-but AutoGrow4 is not limited to these docking softwares.
+QuickVina2, but AutoGrow4 is not limited to these docking programs.
+A custom

-A custom script can be added to run docking using virtually any software.
+script can be added to run docking using virtually any software.

 This custom code will be copied to the directory:
 `/autogrow4/autogrow/docking/docking_class/docking_class_children/`

 #### Script Formatting

-These docking scripts use a class-based inheritance architecture which require:
+These docking scripts use a class-based inheritance architecture which
+require:

-1. Docking class object must be instanced off of the ParentDocking located:
+1. Docking class must inherit ParentDocking:
    `/autogrow4/autogrow/docking/docking_class/parent_dock_class.py`
-2. Have a unique name: `class unique_name(ParentDocking)`, `unique_name` can
+2. Must have a unique name: `class unique_name(ParentDocking)` (`unique_name`
-   not be one of the predefined docking scripts (currently just VinaDocking
+   cannot be one of the predefined docking scripts, currently just VinaDocking
    and QuickVina2Docking)
 3. Must have at least have three functions following the below formatting: